kjellm/kjellm.github.com/event.markdown

 is raised.

-Since nothing is returned from an accepted command, the client needs to include an ID even for commands that creates an aggregate.
+Since nothing is returned from an accepted command, the client needs
+    to include an ID even for commands that create an aggregate.
 This is done by the client creating [GUIDs][guid] for the IDs.

 Here we define the base Command Handler.